PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 4.1.4.4 - Release 10 Apr, 2015 - Bug fixes.
+- Fixed:  Crew transfers fail when Realism Mode is Off.
+- Fixed:  SM windows do not hide when the F2 key is toggled to hide UI.
+- Fixed:  SM window positions are not automatically saved between scenes.
+- Fixed:  Roster windows position incorrectly saving to settings window position.
+- Changed:  Altered Window Reposition behavior to be more intuitive.
+- - - - - - Was:  Reset window to 0.0 when position exceeds the edge of the screen.
+- - - - - - Now:  reposition window to edge of screen when position exceeds the edge of screen.

 Version 4.1.4.3 - Release 06 Apr, 2015 - RT bug, External crew bug and control display fixes.
 - Fixed: When using RemoteTech, not all RemoteTech antennas would display in Control window list.
 - Fixed: Sometimes when displaying part info in Antennas, Solar Panels, hatches and Lights, a null exception would occur and "unknown" would be displayed in part parent info.